stack of alloy steel tubes

 Some steel alloys, such as stainless steel, also have a higher resistance to corrosion, which protects the material from rust and degradation in harsh environments or when exposed to corrosive substances.

-How is alloy steel used?
+What is alloy steel used for?

 Alloy steel has numerous applications across various industries, including construction and infrastructure, where its strength and toughness make it a suitable material for structural components like beams, columns, and bridges.